hyprland-community/pyprland/site/index.md

 # What is Pyprland?

-It's a software that extends the functionality of the great [Hyprland](https://hyprland.org/) window manager, adding new features and improving the existing ones.
+It's a software that extends the functionality of your desktop environment (Hyprland, Niri, etc...), adding new features and improving the existing ones.

 It also enables a high degree of customization and automation, making it easier to adapt to your workflow.